THE PRIDE OF OWNING A PHILIP SPALDING HOLEY DOLLAR IS IMMEASURABLE.

-His passion extended far beyond coin ownership for he authored the book, ‘The World of the Holey Dollar’, his greatest legacy and one of the finest contributions to the study of numismatics.
+His passion extended far beyond coin ownership for he authored the book, ‘The World of the Holey Dollar’.
+The book was his greatest legacy and one of the finest contributions to the study of numismatics.

-Perhaps it was the date 1808 that appealed to him, as it does to many other collectors that hold the number eight true to their heart.
+Perhaps it was the date 1808 that appealed to him, as it does to many other collectors that hold the number eight close to their heart.
 A sign of good luck, no less.

-It may also have been the coin's aesthetic appeal for the coin is glossy and is very pleasing to the eye with the counter stamps New South Wales and 1813 in the same vista as the date 1808.
+It may also have been the coin's quality and aesthetic appeal for this Holey Dollar is glossy and very pleasing to the eye with the counter stamps New South Wales and 1813 close to being aligned with the date 1808.

 The pride of owning a Philip Spalding Holey Dollar is immeasurable.
 It is a feeling that is enjoyed by only a handful of collectors.